Why it’s important

 There are a number of stages of your attraction strategy that will need some thought.

-- Advert – we advise all of our clients to include salary information in adverts.
-Many candidates will check location and salary ahead of all other details, yet many employers leave salary blank / unpublished (many adverts say “competitive” when the reality is far from competitive).
+- Adverts – your messaging should be compelling and leave the candidate wanting to know more; consider different styles aimed at different demographics.
+You should also ensure to include salary information in adverts.
+Many candidates will check location and salary ahead of all other details, yet many employers leave salary blank or unpublished (many adverts say “competitive” when the reality is far from competitive).
 We recommend you are are open and up-front with these details as well as the key criteria for the role so that only the right candidates apply.

 It’s worth being aware of who you are competing with in your local area both in and out of the care sector – who else is advertising jobs and what are they paying?
 What information can you find online about other care providers that will be useful to you in competing for the best candidates for your roles?
 Skills for Care collate a lot of information about the adult social care workforce.

 You can also get in touch with us to speak about benchmarking services.

 Your careers site

 Find a Job – this is free job listing service from the DWP

 By listing your vacancy here, it will also link to the National Recruitment Campaign.

 Care & Support Jobs – created by the experts at Cohesion which allows care providers to share good news stories about working in care and their vacancies